gouliev/gouliev/README.md

 ## Introduction

 Hey there!
-I'm Zaur, an accomplished software and product manager with a strong background in building data solutions and applications that leverage AI/ML technologies.
+I'm Zaur, an accomplished software, IT and product manager with a strong background in building data solutions and applications that leverage AI/ML technologies.
 Over the past number of years, I have dedicated myself to driving successful AI-based products and leading high-performing teams.
 My unique blend of technical expertise and product leadership experience allows me to excel in both technical and non-technical roles.

 ## Education

-- 1x M.Sc in Human-Centered Artificial Intelligence from Technical University Dublin
 - 1x M.Sc in Computer Science from University College Dublin
 - 1x B.Sc in Economics and Econometrics